danmalter/danmalter.github.io/_posts/2021-06-05-mlb-openpose.md

 ---
-title: "Using OpenPose with MLB Players"
+title: "Using AI with MLB Video to Detect Changes in Mechanics"
 layout: post
 comments: true
 category: R